a77lic7ion/CLIAI/Readme.md

   - Adds a new `command_tree` table storing hierarchical command paths and raw `?` output.
   - BFS expansion of commands via CLI `?`, with safe depth/branch limits.
   - Continues to collect AI guidance for major categories (VLANs, Interfaces, etc.).
+  - Stop Scraping: a `Stop Scraping` button now halts the build safely and restores controls.
+  - Scraper hardening: vendor-aware prompt enforcement returns to the root prompt before each `?` probe and skips error branches to prevent loops.

+Scraper Hardening
+- Root prompt enforcement before each CLI `?` expansion:
+  - H3C/Huawei (VRP): repeatedly `quit` to leave feature views and return to `[host]` or `[host]` without `-` segments.
+  - Cisco/Arista (IOS-like): send `end` to leave `config*` then `exit` to reach the exec prompt, guarding against logout at top-level.
+  - Juniper (Junos): use `top` then `exit` to leave `[edit ...]` and return to operational mode.
+  - Others: gently wake the line without risking logout.
+- Error-aware expansion:
+  - Branches returning common CLI errors (e.g., `Unrecognized command`, `Invalid input`) are saved to DB and not expanded further.
+  - Small delays and prompt checks improve stability and reduce mode drift.

 Vendor Command Mappings
 - Enter Privileged/Config Mode: